vuongducphuong/documentation/content/applications/websites/website/pages/seo.rst

 - this CSS file is optimized to be small

 **Pre-processed:** The CSS framework used by Leansoft is Bootstrap.
-Although a theme might use another framework, most of `Odoo themes <https://leansoft.vn/apps/themes>`__ extend and customize Bootstrap directly.
+Although a theme might use another framework, most of `Leansoft themes <https://leansoft.vn/apps/themes>`__ extend and customize Bootstrap directly.
 Since Leansoft supports Less and Sass, you can modify CSS rules instead of overwriting them through extra CSS lines,